jnyfah/jnyfah.github.io/_posts/functor.md

   url: '/assets/blog/functor.jpg'
 ---

-its crazy how i strugguled to grasp what funtors are in my early days of learning C++, funtion objects, functors, lambda all sounded soo difficult to me
+its crazy how i struggled to grasp what funtors are in my early days of learning C++, funtion objects, functors, lambda all sounded soo difficult to me

 its literally just a simple one line concept 😭😭😭